craftercms/docs/source/developers/plugins/blueprints.rst

 What are Blueprints?
 --------------------

 Blueprints are CrafterCMS project templates.
-It provides an initial set of styles, pages, behaviors, content types and more, containing one or more of the following: content types such as pages and components as described in :ref:`content-modeling`, static assets such as images, videos, etc., and site configuration files for managing items in the blueprint such as taxonomies (categories, segments), roles, permissions, etc.
+It provides an initial set of styles, pages, behaviors, content types and more, containing one or more of the following: content types such as pages and components as described in :ref:`content-modeling`, static assets such as images, videos, etc., and project configuration files for managing items in the blueprint such as taxonomies (categories, segments), roles, permissions, etc.

 .. image:: /_static/images/blueprint/blueprint-anatomy.png
    :alt: Cook Books - Blueprint Anatomy